jkang98/carousel-metric/README.md

-## Compute The Examination Frequencies
+## Compute the examination frequencies

 This compute examination frequencies of each position for KINIT (training) and UvA (test):